DaveSpe/homework/documents/Infrastructure.md

     Export:
       Name: DisasterRecovery
 ```
-The above value is exported in CloudFormation so that susequent stacks are able to fetch the same value and deploy their disaster recovery stacks accordingly.
+The above value is exported in CloudFormation so that subsequent stacks are able to fetch the same value and deploy their disaster recovery stacks accordingly.

 Subnets are arranged as the following in the main VCP.